mruffalo/data-path-utils/README.rst

 relationship, e.g. "script X requires data label Y, which is produced by script Z".
-This package also contains standalone scripts (which require the package NetworkX) that parse the Python files in a certain project, construct this graph, and use this graph to provide other useful functionality:
+This package also contains standalone scripts (which require the package NetworkX) that parse the Python files in a certain project, construct this graph, and use this graph to provide other useful functionality in the form of three standalone executable scripts:

-* Plotting this graph, using the ``pydotplus`` package, and a call to the ``dot`` GraphViz executable
+* ``dependency_graph``: Plots this graph, using the ``pydotplus`` package, and a call to the ``dot`` GraphViz executable.

-* Listing the data/script dependencies of a certain script, by performing a topological sort on the subset of the graph reachable from a certain script node.
+* ``list_script_dependencies``: takes a script filename as a command-line argument, and produces an ordered list of the data/script dependencies of that script by performing a topological sort on the subset of the graph reachable from that script.
+Useful for answering questions like "what should I run, in what order, to have everything in place to run this script of interest?"
 Note that this requires that the subgraph reachable from a script node be acyclic (which it should be anyway).

+* ``archive_script_data_dependencies``: takes a script filename as a command-line argument, and identifies all data dependencies of that script.
-* Archiving all data dependencies of a certain script, by finding all data nodes reachable from a script node, and adding all files in those data paths to a zip file.
+  Archives all files under those data paths to a zip file which can easily be transported between machines.

 Requirements
 ------------